eddiepiper/04-03-DCM-agent/README.md

 ---

-## 🧠 Designed With DCM in Mind
+## 🧠 Designed With MCP in Mind

-This project keeps the **DCM Engine pure** — responsible only for **capability evaluation, evolution, and strategy recommendation**, not system control.
+This project keeps the **MCP Engine pure** — responsible only for **capability evaluation, evolution, and strategy recommendation**, not system control.

 The **execution controller handles orchestration**, maintaining modularity and showcasing how **agent-based AI systems can be both adaptive and interpretable**.

 ---

-# Dynamic Capital Management (DCM) Project
+# Dynamic Capital Management (MCP) Project

 A sophisticated portfolio management system with AI-powered analysis and Telegram bot interface.